Corridor by Tim Ripper for the MIT Alumni association

 Serendipity sometimes plays a crucial role in bringing together designer and client to provide the impetus for completing unfinished sketches.
-Such was the case with Corridor, a custom typeface drawn by Tim Ripper for a new rebrand of the MIT Alumni Association.
+Such was the case with Corridor, a custom typeface drawn by Tim Ripper for Pentagram’s 2021 rebrand of the MIT Alumni Association.

 Corridor is a digital interpretation of the lettering work of Glenn Silva, whose hand-painted signage has been displayed for nearly three decades along the “Infinite Corridor” through MIT’s main campus.
 Michael Bierut’s team at Pentagram, working with the Alumni Association on the rebrand, felt Silva’s lettering perfectly embodied the creative traditions of the institution, and proposed developing it into a typeface for the brand identity.